 - Help your daughter start to plan for the future.

 - Encourage them to be part of family decision-making.

 - Show interest in their friends, school, and activities.

 - Set limits on the use of phones, devices, and social media.
 Talk about what happens if the rules are broken.

-- Respect her privacy.
+- Respect their privacy.

 Help Your Girl Stay Healthy

 The 5, 4, 3, 2, 1 rule is a good one to follow.
-Every day she should get: five servings of fruits/vegetables, four glasses of water, three servings of dairy, 2 hours of screen time, and 1 hour of physical activity.
+Every day they should get: five servings of fruits/vegetables, four glasses of water, three servings of dairy, 2 hours of screen time, and 1 hour of physical activity.

 Pay attention to warning signs of suicide.
 Take action if your daughter: